Usaeed8187/dmimosim_gesn_branch/README.md

 from [ns-3 simulator](https://www.nsnam.org/)
 and components from [Sionna](https://nvlabs.github.io/sionna/).

-The core simulator library is located in the "dmimo" folder, the "sims" folder contains the top-level simulation scripts for baseline and SU-MIMO scenarios.
-Channel coefficients generated from ns-3 simulator are stored in the "ns3" folder, and simulation results are saved in the "results" folder.
+The core simulator library is located in the "**dmimo**" folder, the "**sims**" folder contains the top-level simulation scripts for baseline and SU-MIMO scenarios.
+Channel coefficients generated from ns-3 simulator are stored in the "**ns3**" folder, and simulation results are saved in the "**results**" folder.

-Additional documentation can be found in the "docs" folder, including description of core component modules and instruction for setting up the Sionna simulator on Linux systems.
+Additional documentation can be found in the "**docs**" folder, including description of core component modules and instruction for setting up the Sionna simulator on Linux systems.

 ## Getting started

-Setup Git SSH command from Linux terminal (see https://code.vt.edu/help/user/ssh)
+Setup Git SSH command from Linux terminal (see https://code.vt.edu/help/user/ssh).
 ```
 export GIT_SSH_COMMAND="ssh -i ~/.ssh/id_ed25519"
 ```
-Clone the **main** branch of this repository
+Clone the **main** branch of this repository.
 ```
 cd <workspace_dir>
 git clone git@code.vt.edu:yiliang/dmimosim
 cd dmimosim
 ```
-Convert the ns-3 channel data to the optimized format.
-See the section below for generating the ns-3 channel data.
+Convert the ns-3 channel data to the optimized format (See the section below for generating the ns-3 channel data).
+The conversion step is needed only once for each generated channel folder.
 ```
 cd ns3
-python convert_ns3_channels.py <ns3_output_folder> channels
+python convert_ns3_channels.py <ns3_output_folder> <channels_folder>
 ```
-Activate the Conda environment
+Activate the Anaconda environment.
 ```
 conda activate sionna
 ```
-Run the simulation scripts
+Run the simulation scripts.
 ```
 cd ../sims
 python sim_baseline.py
 python sim_mu_mimo.py
 ```
+Finally, check the simulation results in the "results/" folder.

 ## Channel data generation